rahulprajapat123/openai_chatbot/README.md

 - **LangChain**: Framework to chain together language models, prompts, and other utilities.
 - **Node.js**: Backend server that powers the chatbot application.
 - **Express**: Web framework for handling HTTP requests and serving static files.
-- **Socket.io**: Real-time communication library for sending and receiving messages between the client and server.
 - **JavaScript (ES6)**: Programming language used for both frontend and backend logic.
 - **HTML/CSS**: Markup and styling for the chat interface.